justinvdm/creep/README.md

-# metack
+# creep

-Find and fetch files using metadata placed in files and directories.
+Crawls metadata in files and directories.

+*Not yet ready for release.*